Thursday, 14 September 2017

 There's a finite market of people who remember Psion, however, and to be sustainable the Gemini PDA will have to find markets among people who've never before seen a pocket-sized digital device with a usable keyboard, or thought about how they would use one.

-The Planet Computers executives I met seemed surprisingly oblivious of what I think are two of the key markets for their product, in Japan and among writers.
+The Planet Computers executives I met seemed surprisingly oblivious to what I think are two of the key markets for their product, in Japan and among writers.
 These are likely to be two of the three crucial categories of earliest adopters for the Gemini PDA.
 (The third such group, former Psion users, is the easiest to reach -- and clearly being targeted by Planet Computers -- but inherently the most limited in number.)

 Dr. Mrsic-Flogel said he was surprised that the largest share of backers for the Indiegogo campaign was in Japan.
 His very rough estimate from memory was that 40% of the Indiegogo backers were in Japan, 30% in the UK, 20% in the US, 5% in Germany, and 5% in the rest of the world.
 (These shouldn't be taken as precise percentages, but probably do reflect the ranking by country.)
 This order of countries should have been expected, given the history of miniature digital devices sold only or primarily in Japan.
 In Japan, unlike anywhere else in the world, the Gemini PDA does fit into an existing and recognized niche, which makes it much easier to sell.